New England Cruises

 A highly unique boating journey, windjammers are historic, iron or steel-hulled, four-masted schooners built to carry cargo in the late nineteenth and early twentieth century.
 The Maine Windjammer Association represents the largest fleet of traditional sailing schooners in North America — 9 privately owned vessels — which explore Maine harbors and islands.
 The boats accommodate 20-40 guests, depending on the vessel, with journeys lasting 3-6 days.
 Some boats specialize in family cruising, including wedding parties, family reunions, and families with young children.
 Learn more about the Maine Windjammer experience and review a complete list of windjammer and other unique boating vacation options.

 One of the leading operators of high-caliber educational programs aboard small cruise ships, Travel Dynamics International offers customized New England voyages guided by distinguished scholars and experts.
 Itineraries cruise Maine’s breathtaking coast, Nantucket and Martha’s Vineyard, as well as Providence and historic Newport, Rhode Island.

-- Royal Caribbean’s Jewel of the Seas has five cruises sailing from Boston to ports in New England and Canada.
+- Royal Caribbean’s Serenade of the Seas – Seven Boston to New England / Canada sailings